kiranmv002/js-from-zero/README.md

 - chaining .then() and .catch()
 - async await — cleaner syntax for promises
 - try catch with async await
+- async await vs .then() comparison
+- Promise.all — run multiple in parallel
+- Promise.allSettled — get all results even if some fail
+- Promise.race — first one to finish wins
+- Promise.any — first success wins
+- practical example — load dashboard step by step

 ---